pipe-cd/pipecd/docs/rfcs/0001-image-watcher.md

 1. CI server pushes the generated image to the container registry after app-repo updated.
 2. User updates the config-repo manually.

-It is the User's responsibility to automate these 1 and 2 step to be done in a series of actions, while it is a bit quite painful.
+It is the User's responsibility to automate these steps to be done in a series of actions, while it is quite a bit of painful.
 Therefore, we would like to solve this problem by letting Piped monitor the container registry.

 # Detailed design
-Piped compares the image tags defined in git with the latest tags stored in the container registry, and then pushes them to git if there are any deviations.
+Piped periodically compares the image tags defined in git with the latest tags stored in the container registry, and then pushes them to git if there are any deviations.

 ### Usage
 Note: Where, we call the client that accesses the container registry to `Image Provider`.

-First of all, we need to register the credentials for accessing the image provider with Piped.
+First of all, the using image provider must be specified in the piped configuration.

 ```yaml
 apiVersion: pipecd.dev/v1beta1